bksk1lz/SloCoCalc/README.md

 Run ScoreCalculator.py and follow prompts.
 The "number of races to count" is how many races will contribute to each racer's point total, ie you want to take the best 8 of 12 races so enter 8 there.

+Results are saved in `output.csv` in the same folder as your data.

 # More coming soon!